Scholarly and Professional Stein Programs

 The Stein Center co-sponsors a bi-annual Legal Justice Ethics Schmooze, a forum for junior and experienced faculty members to receive feedback on ideas and papers pertaining to ethics and the legal profession.

-The Stein Center organizes and hosts academic, professional and CLE programs and events on ethics and regulation of the legal profession.
+The Stein Center has organized and hosted dozens of academic, professional and CLE programs and events on ethics and regulation of the legal profession.